jlyden/straight-gin/README.md

  - **NewGameForm**
     - Used to create a new game (player_one, player_two)
  - **GameForm**
-    - Representation of a Game's state (urlsafe_key, player_one, player_two, active - player whose turn it is, draw_card, mid_move - boolean, game_over - boolean).
+    - Representation of a Game's state (urlsafe_key, player_one, player_two, active_player, draw_card, mid_move - boolean, game_over - boolean).
  - **GameForms**
     - Container for one or more GameForm.
  - **HandForm**
-    - Representation of active player's hand (urlsafe_key, mid_move - boolean, active, hand - of active player, draw_card, instructions)
+    - Representation of player's hand (urlsafe_key, mid_move - boolean, active_player, hand, draw_card, instructions)
  - **GameHistoryForm**
     - Representation of Game with history (urlsafe_key, player_one, player_two, game_over, history - record of game moves)
  - **MoveForm**